2025-06-02

 Navigate to exercises/exercise_00/

-where you will see a python and fortran code.
+where you will see both Python and Fortran files.

 defines a net SimpleNet